Business Process Intelligence

 Study Guide Business Process Intelligence

-Due the Coronavirus the lectures will be online, and distributed via RWTHmoodle.
+The lecture content will be distributed via RWTHmoodle.
+The lectures are planned to be held in presence, however, this may change depending on the corona restrictions.
 Moreover, students are encouraged to also register for the Coursera online course Process Mining: Data science in Action which is covering 50% of the material and provides also software and datasets.
-The video lectures are also available via https://video.fsmpi.rwth-aachen.de/20ss-bpi.
+The video lectures are also available via the Video AG.
+Note, however, that the lecture content has been changed significantly.
 Check RWTHmoodle for the latest information and only use email@example.com to contact the lecturers.

 - Prof. Wil van der Aalst (Vorlesungen)

 This course starts with an overview of approaches and technologies that use event data to support decision making and business process (re)design.
 Subsequently, the course focuses on process mining as a bridge between data mining and business process modeling.
 Business Process Intelligence and process mining enable engineers to understand, diagnose, improve, and streamline operational processes for a wide variety of organizations and systems as hospitals, banks, high-tech systems, governments, electronic shops, transportation systems, trading systems.

 Process mining is part of the larger data science discipline.
 Data science aims to answer questions as:

 - Why did it happen? (root cause analysis)

 - What is the best that can happen? (recommendation)

 Process mining is an enabling technology to answer such questions about operational processes in different domains.
 There is a huge demand for engineers having the skills and tools to turn event data into real value.

 The course is at an introductory level with various practical assignments.